edgedelta/docs/docs/configuration/inputs.md

 ## Containers \(Docker\)

-If enabled, Containers allows you to specify a set of Docker Containers to be monitored by the Edge Delta service.
+This input type allows you to specify a set of Docker containers for Edge Delta to monitor.

-If you want the agent to process lines not for New Line\("\n"\) but for a specific line separation rule then you need to define a "line\_pattern" regex rule.
+If you want the agent process lines for a specific line separation rule (not for New Line\("\n"\)), then you need to define a "line\_pattern" regex rule.

+> **Note**
+>
-**Note**: In the 'include' section, after "image=" this is a contains match, so as long as the value provided is contained anywhere in the image name, the value will match.
+> In the visual editor, in the **Container Include** field, note that if the value you provide after **image=** is contained anywhere in the image name, then the value will match.

 ```yaml
   containers: